donmor/Tiddloid/Readme.md

 * I upgraded from 1.4 and all of my TiddlyWikis added before no longer to work.

     Check if your system revoked local storage accessing permissions. `Local (Legacy)` mode (which directly accesses local files) disabled on new installations by default.
-To enable it, Open "About Tiddloid" and long-press the "OK" button.
+To enable it, Open "WebDAV / Local (Legacy)" and press the button on the top-left corner.

 * I still want to add `Local (Legacy)` wikis.

+    * Open "WebDAV / Local (Legacy)" and press the button on the top-left corner.
-    Install a file manager designed for old versions of Android that opening files by passing `file://`URIs, open a HTML file, and choose `Add to Tiddloid`.
+    * Or Install a file manager designed for old versions of Android that opening files by passing `file://`URIs, open a HTML file, and choose `Add to Tiddloid`.
+    * Or select some text containing `file://`URI, press `Share`->`Add to Tiddloid`.

 * Why there's a Tiddloid Lite?
 What's the difference between the two versions?